svewap/nnrestapi/Documentation/About/Index.rst

 What does this extension do?
 ----------------

-This extension makes implementing your own **TYPO3 Restful Api** simple.
+This extension makes implementing your own **Rest Api** with TYPO3 as a backend simple.

 It takes care of all of the "dirty work" like **parsing the JSON requests**, moving uploaded files to their destination, converting JSON-data to
 ``Models`` and ``Models``, ``ObjectStorages``, ``SysFileRefences`` etc. back to a JSON for the Reponse.